MoeweX/MockFog2/README.md

 #### [Node Manager](node-manager/README.md)
 The Node Manager is responsible for setting up the for the infrastructure emulation required virtual machines in the Cloud and installing the node agent.
 It is also capable of managing the application lifecycle and the collection of experiment results.
+Furthermore, in the third stage, it communicates with the node agents and optionally also the application for the sake of experiment orchestration.
 The Node Manager is controlled through a node.js CLI application.

 #### [Node Agent](node-agent/README.md)
-The Node Agent is capable of manipulating the network properties of its machine at runtime.
+The Node Agent is capable of manipulating the network properties of its machine at runtime and set resource limits on docker containers.
-For this purpose, it offers a REST interface; this interface is fully documented with swagger.
+It offers a REST interface; this interface is fully documented with swagger and provides additional endpoints, e.g., to measure pings to other machine or retrieve the maximum resources of the machine it is running on.

 ## Quickstart using Gitpod
 - Open the repository or an individual issue/PR in [Gitpod](https://gitpod.io/#https://github.com/MoeweX/MockFog2)